PenHsuanWang/geo-hiking-track/README.md

 ![historical trail map](https://i.imgur.com/Du5iS9t.jpg) | ![historical trail map 2](https://i.imgur.com/1iiYYwn.jpg)

 More tiles can be found in [Academic Sinica GIS WMTS Services](http://gis.sinica.edu.tw/tileserver/)

+### Report Generation
+The `cli.py` script also supports generating a report in HTML format.
+The report includes information about the tracks, rest points, and waypoints extracted from the GPX file.
+To generate a report, use the `--output-report` option followed by the directory where you want to save the report.

 ## Developer